Section 21 SAHPRA Applications: Accessing Unregistered Medicines in South Africa

 What documents does a Section 21 application need?

 The core set is the prescription, the clinical motivation, proof of the patient's informed consent, the product information or prescribing information from the source jurisdiction, and proof of payment of the application fee.
-Peer-reviewed literature supporting the intended use strengthens the motivation, and a manufacturer GMP certificate applies in some cases.
-The motivation must cover the diagnosis, why registered alternatives are unsuitable or exhausted, and the evidence base for the medicine.
+Peer-reviewed literature supporting the intended use is required where the product information alone does not carry the motivation, and a manufacturer GMP certificate applies in some cases.
+SAHPRA requires the motivation to cover the diagnosis, the registered alternatives considered, and the evidence base for the medicine.

 How much does a Section 21 application cost?